Electrical Capstone Exam Preparation Tips

 What Is the Electrical Capstone Assessment?

-The Capstone typically consists of two parts:
+The Capstone consists of:

-Theoretical Assessment
+Theory Assessment

 Practical Assessment

-You’ll be required to demonstrate real-world electrical skills, including fault finding, testing procedures, circuit installation, and compliance checks.
+You’ll be required to demonstrate electrical skills, including fault finding, testing procedures, circuit installation, and compliance checks.

 How Hard Is the Electrical Capstone?

 The capstone assessment is designed to test the knowledge and skills that are integral to becoming an electrician.
 Your apprenticeship training should prepare you for the assessment, however, it isn’t necessarily easy.
 The difficulty comes from the breadth of knowledge required and the pressure of performing under exam conditions.
-Common areas where candidates struggle include:

 - Remembering testing procedures and sequences